 What Is Time to Value?

-Simply put, TTV is the time to value between the moment a purchase is made and the moment the customer receives value from that purchase.
+Simply put, TTV is the time to value between the moment a purchase is made and when the customer receives value from that purchase.

-Any customer-facing business wants to lower the time to value and improve its efficiency.
+Any customer-facing business wants to reduce the time to value and improve efficiency.
+And your onboarding can accelerate time to value.
 The sooner a customer sees any benefits from a product, the better off everyone will be, and the bigger the chance for the ever-coveted word-of-mouth marketing.

-Different customers have wildly different goals, and very different expectations for the time it takes to achieve those goals.
-As such, it’s easier to split TTV into 5 types:
+Customers have wildly different goals and expectations for the time it takes to achieve those goals.
+As such, it’s easier to split TTV into five types:

 What Is Time to Value in Customer Success?